 “Shepard!
-Tell me about female human anatomy,” Kryik called out as Shepard neared her desk.
+I'd like your opinion.”
+Kryik called out as Shepard neared her desk.

 Shepard nearly spit out that sip of coffee.
 She managed to swallow it down, though, then let out a short laugh.